dotnet/docs-aspire/docs/database/seed-database-data.md

 - Manually develop and test different features of your app against a meaningful set of data, such as a product catalog or list of customers.
 - Run test suites to verify that features behave a specific way with a given set of data.

 Manually seeding data is tedious and time consuming, so you should automate the process when possible.
-Use volumes to run database scripts for .NET Aspire apps during startup.
+Use volumes to run database scripts for .NET Aspire projects during startup.
 You can also seed your database using tools like Entity Framework Core, which handles many underlying concerns for you.

 ## Understand containerized databases